 x := "Hello World"

 The type is not necessary because the Go compiler is able to infer the type based on the literal value you assign the variable.
+The compiler can also do inference with the var statement:

 var x = "Hello World"